William Morse (British politician): Religion

 Morse, like his father, was a lifelong member of the Primitive Methodist Church.
 In 1923 he was one of three Primitive Methodists chosen to represent his denomination on the British Council of the World Alliance for Promoting International Friendship through the Churches.
-He was elected Vice-President of the Primitive Methodist Church for 1925–26.
+He was elected vice-president of the Primitive Methodist Church for 1925–26.

 Politics

 Local politics

 Morse followed his father's path in politics as in religion, perhaps prompted by his given forenames.
 In local politics, Morse was a member of Swindon Town Council for 20 years.
-He was Chairman of the Finance Committee, an Alderman and served as Mayor of Swindon for two years.
+He was chairman of the finance committee, an alderman and served as mayor of Swindon for two years.
 Morse was also elected to Wiltshire County Council and sat for 30 years on that authority.
-He also served as a Justice of the Peace and was Chairman of one of Swindon's three rotas of Justices.
+He also served as a justice of the jeace and was chairman of one of Swindon's three rotas of justices.

 Parliament

 Morse first stood for Parliament at the 1922 general election in the Bridgwater Division of Somerset.
 He narrowly failed to defeat the sitting Conservative MP, Sir Robert Sanders, losing by 119 votes in a three-cornered contest.
 The Labour candidate, T. S. B. Williams, came in third place losing his deposit.
 Morse was Liberal candidate again in Bridgewater at the 1923 general election.
 This time he gained the seat from Sanders in a straight fight by a majority of 1,431 votes.
 He fought the seat again in 1924, this time in another three-cornered contest.
 Sanders had announced he would not fight the Bridgwater Division again after his defeat and stood down as Tory candidate.
 He had been replaced for the Tories by Brooks Crompton Wood.
 The Labour Party was represented by a local trade union official, and a former Liberal Party worker, Mr J M Boltz.
 Boltlz's intervention threatened to split the anti-Tory vote depriving Morse, who was said to be a strong candidate, of a seat he was otherwise predicted to hold.
 Boltz gained 1,966 votes and Labour again forfeited their deposit.
 Wood took the seat from Morse by a majority of 3,441.

 In the 1929 general election Morse switched Somerset constituencies, this time standing for the seaside seat of Weston-Super-Mare.
 In a three-cornered contest in which the Labour candidate Constance Borrett lost her deposit, Morse came second to the sitting Conservative MP Lord Erskine losing by 5,679 votes.
 He did not stand for Parliament again.